Board of Trustees

 California, as a staffer and then manager of Swett's successful re-election

 campaign.
-From early 1993 to 1997, Jordan lived in Eastern Europe, working for
+From early 1993 to 1997, Jordy lived in Eastern Europe, working for

 the Dutch investment bank, ABN AMRO, where he helped source and execute